-- 5. The instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointor or of his/her attorney duly authorised in writing.
-Where the instrument appointing the Chairman of the Meeting as proxy is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
-Where an instrument appointing the Chairman of the Meeting as proxy is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company), if the instrument appointing the Chairman of the Meeting as proxy is submitted by post, be lodged with the instrument of proxy or, if the instrument appointing the Chairman of the Meeting as proxy is submitted electronically via email, be emailed with the instrument of proxy, failing which the instrument may be treated as invalid. - 6.
-The Company shall be entitled to reject an instrument appointing the Chairman of the Meeting as proxy which is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified on the instrument appointing the Chairman of the Meeting as proxy (including any related attachment).
-In addition, in the case of shares entered in the Depository Register, the Company may reject an instrument appointing the Chairman of the Meeting as proxy if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the Meeting, as certified by The Central Depository (Pte) Limited to the Company. - 7.
+- 5. Completion and submission of the instrument appointing a proxy/proxies by a member will not prevent him/her from attending, speaking and voting at the Annual General Meeting if he/she so wishes.
+The appointment of the proxy/ proxies for the Annual General Meeting shall be deemed to be revoked if the member attends the Annual General Meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the relevant instrument appointing a proxy/proxies to the Annual General Meeting. - 6.
+The instrument appointing a proxy/proxies must be under the hand of the appointor or of his/her attorney duly authorised in writing.
+Where the instrument appointing a proxy/proxies is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
+Where an instrument appointing a proxy/proxies is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company), if the instrument appointing a proxy/proxies is submitted by post, be lodged with the instrument, or if the instrument appointing a proxy/proxies is submitted electronically via email, be emailed with the instrument, failing which the instrument may be treated as invalid. - 7.
+A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Annual General Meeting, in accordance with Section 179 of the Companies Act 1967. - 8.
+The Company shall be entitled to reject an instrument appointing a proxy/proxies which is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing a proxy/proxies (including any related attachment).
+In addition, in the case of shares entered in the Depository Register, the Company may reject an instrument appointing a proxy/proxies if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the Annual General Meeting, as certified by The Central Depository (Pte) Limited to the Company. - 9.
 Any reference to a time of day is made by reference to Singapore time.